Manuel Margot Player Props: Rays vs. Royals

-On Saturday, Manuel Margot (hitting .394 in his past 10 games) and the Tampa Bay Rays play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+Manuel Margot -- with a slugging percentage of .667 in his past 10 games, including seven extra-base hits -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Daniel Lynch on the mound, on June 25 at 1:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Royals.
+He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Royals.

 Manuel Margot Game Info & Props vs. the Royals